Civil Aviation (Eurocontrol) Act 1962

-The Civil Aviation (Eurocontrol) Act 1962 (c.8) was an Act of the Parliament of the United Kingdom that brought the treaty establishing EUROCONTROL into effect within the United Kingdom.
+The Civil Aviation (Eurocontrol) Act 1962 (10 & 11 Eliz.
+2. c.
+8) was an Act of the Parliament of the United Kingdom that brought the treaty establishing Eurocontrol into effect within the United Kingdom.

 Act

-The intention was to give effect to the International Convention relating to Cooperation for the Safety of Air Navigation, which created EUROCONTROL.
-The Act was given the Royal Assent on 21 February 1962.
-Section 1 of the Act brings the treaty into effect, while Section 2 establishes EUROCONTROL as a corporate body, and Section 3 authorises the British Minister for Aviation to pay the United Kingdom's allotted expenses to maintain the organisation.
+The intention was to give effect to the International Convention relating to Cooperation for the Safety of Air Navigation, which created Eurocontrol.
+The Act was given royal assent on 21 February 1962.
+Section 1 of the Act brings the treaty into effect, while Section 2 establishes Eurocontrol as a corporate body, and Section 3 authorises the British Minister for Aviation to pay the United Kingdom's allotted expenses to maintain the organisation.
 Section 4 allows the Minister to make orders under the treaty setting charges for air navigation assistance offered by the organisation.
 The Act was repealed by the Civil Aviation Act 1982.